Professional Development at Action for Children

 Child Care Professional Development

-The positive impact adults have on children’s growth, learning and development is enhanced when they continue their own learning through professional development.
+The positive impact adults have on children’s growth, learning and development is enhanced when they continue their own learning.
 Professional development is available for early care and education professionals working in centers, schools, and Family Child Care homes.

 How to Register